-While it is great to be able to purchase crypto with your super.
+While it is possible to purchase crypto with your superannuation.
 You do need to be vigilant in keeping the records of your trades.

 Here are some guidelines that will help you stay on the straight and narrow regarding crypto transactions in your SMSF.